🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-emanàre : to emanate
+emanare : to emanate

 e|ma||re : (accento grave)

-Indicative mood (Indicativo) of the verb emanàre
+indicativo emanare.
+Indicative mood of the verb emanare

 Tempo semplice